Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * DENY rules flow down the Organization Unit Hierarchy tree
     * SCP looks just like an IAM Policy -> JSON with specific format
     * you can easily check which policies are applied to which OU's in the AWS Console
+    * strategies:
+        * `Blocklist` - first allow all actions on all services, then block specific ones
+        * `Allowlist` - first block all actions on all services, then allow specific ones

 ```json
 {